anthonykasza/crypto-terms/README.md

 CeFi - centralized finance

 Money/DeFi Legos - composable services which are built for borrowing, staking, or lending assets, among other things, and can be put together to create a single multi-functional financial application

+trust laundering - moving/hiding points of trust in a supposedly decentralized/trustless project

 Coins, Tokens, and Networks
 --------------------------------------